KrasnitzLab/sgains/README.md

 stages of the pipeline preparation.

-If you want to build your own mappable regions file you can use `mappable-regions` subcomman.
+If you want to build your own mappable regions file you can use `mappable-regions` subcommand.
 To run this command you will need genome index build from `genomeindex` subommand.

 To list the options available for this subcommand use: